UBC-MDS/DSCI522_309/README.md

 The data for this project was obtained from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Online+Shoppers+Purchasing+Intention+Dataset) and consists of webpage metrics from an online shopping website.

 ## Research Question
 The central question of this project will be predictive.
-Based on webpage visit duration, proximity to a holiday and additional variables can we accuratley identify which shopping sessions will end in a sale?
+Based on webpage visit information(duration, No. of distinct visits, etc.), bounce rate, exit rate, user information, proximity to a holiday and other variables can we accuratley identify which shopping sessions will end in a sale?

 ## Analysis Plan
 The main objective will be to build a binary classification model.